nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 runtime.
 This is enabled directly by using nominative variables for instance names where needed.
 When the instance names are not provided for an operation, defaults are used to emulate a simple configuration.

+Since this is a new capability in a NoSQLBench driver, how it works is explained below:

+When a pulsar cycles is executed, the operation is synthesized from the op template fields as explained below under _Op Fields_.
+This happens in a specific order:

+1. The client instance name is resolved.
+If a `client` field is provided, this is taken as the client instance name.
+If not, it is set to `default`.
+2. The named client instance is fetched from the cache, or created and cached if it does not yet exist.
+3. The topic_uri is resolved.
+This is the value to be used with `.topic(...)` calls in the API.
+The op fields below explain how to control this value.
+4. For _send_ operations, a producer is named and created if needed.
+By default, the producer is named after the topic_uri above.
+You can override this by providing a value for `producer`.
+5. For _recv_ operations, a consumer is named and created if needed.
+By default, the consumer is named after the topic_uri above.
+You can override this by providing a value for `consumer`.

+The most important detail for understanding the instancing controls is that clients, producers, and consumers are all named and cached in the specific order above.

 ## Op Fields